MEC's terms of reference includes the following mandates:

 Dr. Yama Torabi (Afghanistan)

-Founder and Executive Director of Integrity Watch Afghanistan
+Founder and Board Member of Integrity Watch Afghanistan

 MEC is supported by a technical secretariat comprised of national and international staff.
 The Secretariat is led by an Executive Director and is divided into three main pillars: Governance, Prevention, and Law Enforcement.
 Each team consists of an international expert, a national advisor, and a national officer.
 A Senior Policy Advisor provides overarching policy expertise.
 The Secretariat also has a Vulnerability to Corruption Assessment (VCA) Unit that is undertaking corruption assessments at government institutions, an Outreach and Communications Advisor, an administrative team and a translation team.